DALAI-project/CornerAPI/README.md

 ### Testing the API using Docker

+In the Docker version of the API, it is easiest to use the `/corner` endpoint of the API.
+This can be tested for example using curl:

+`curl http://127.0.0.1:8000/corner -F file=@/path/img.jpg`

-In the Docker version of the API, the use of the latter option for passing input to the API requires you to use [bind mount](https://docs.docker.com/storage/bind-mounts/) to mount the desired file or directory into the Docker container.
-For instance if your input images are located in a local folder `/home/user/data` and you want to pass their filepaths to the containerized API, you can create and start the container with the command
+Sending the url/path to the image file with the http request to the API requires the use of [bind mount](https://docs.docker.com/storage/bind-mounts/) to mount the desired file or directory into the Docker container.
+For instance if the input images are located in a local folder `/home/user/data`, the container can be created and started the using the command

 `docker run -v /home/user/data:/data -d --name corner_container -p 8000:8000 corner_image`

-and then send the image paths to the API with the http request:
+and then the image paths can be sent to the API with the http request:

 `curl http://127.0.0.1:8000/cornerurl?url=/data/img.jpg`